 Those are a few areas I’m very excited to read more works in, but of course, I always try to leave room for the pure joy of being surprised by what catches fire – both in my reader heart and hopefully also in the marketplace!

-Members of The Novelry can enjoy a Live Q&A with literary agents Rebecca Scherer and Meg Ruley from the Jane Rotrosen Agency.
+- Members of The Novelry can enjoy a writing class with literary agents Rebecca Scherer and Meg Ruley from the Jane Rotrosen Agency in your Catch Up TV Area.